BitzKort/BitzKort/README.md

 ## About me

-I'm a ninth semester student of Systems Engineering at Universidad del Valle.
+I'm a final semester student of Systems Engineering at Universidad del Valle.
 I like challenges and discovering new technologies. #FullStack 👨‍💻

 🔭 I’m currently working on <code> Web Development </code> with <code> Node.js </code> and <code> React.js </code>